 We expect that we will continue to rely on third-party service providers for hosting, internet access and other services that are vital to our service offering for the foreseeable future.
-Equinix, Inc. and others provide data center facilities; Comcast, NTT Inc. and others provide backbone internet access; and Inteliquent and others provide origination services.
+For example, Equinix, Inc. and others provide data center facilities, and Inteliquent and others provide origination services.
 Inteliquent is also our primary provider of 911 services.
 We also rely on third-party services for our SMS and speech-to-text services which are sole-sourced.
 If any of these network service providers stop providing us with access to their infrastructure, fail to provide these services to us on a cost-effective basis, cease operations, or otherwise terminate these services, the delay caused by qualifying and switching to another third-party network service provider, if one is available, could have a material adverse effect on our business and results of operations.